 Fashion is a tough scene.
 Even when you manage to break into the fashion industry, how do you get into your dream category?
 With so much competition for design jobs, it seems like luck can play the biggest factor in many designer’s careers.
 But what if you could make luck work for you?
 In this […]

-Sometimes it seems like there are as many ways to sell your fashion brand as there are types of fabric!
-But when you’re starting a fashion brand, should you sell your pieces on consignment?
+Sometimes it seems like there are as many ways to sell your clothing line as there are types of fabric!
+But when you’re starting a clothing line, should you sell your pieces on consignment?
 On this show, you’ll hear from Sam Murkoff.
 Sam’s brand, Manhattan Knights, was born when he started refashioning vintage tee shirts […]

-Starting a fashion brand from scratch is a massive challenge.
+Starting a clothing line from scratch is a massive challenge.
 And when you don’t have big investors and influential connections, it can seem impossible.
 But these three young entrepreneurs found a way to beat the odds and make their brand a reality.
 Meet Salvatore Graci, Angelo Acquista, and Luca Graci, founders of luxury streetwear brand […]

 Nicola Osborne is a technical designer who got her break back into the fashion industry after taking 12 years off to raise her family.
 Getting back to any career after 12 years is a daunting task, but getting back into the fashion industry is an even more intimidating one.
 As Nicola says in her own […]